alexgo-io/alexlab-doc/docs/product-features/staking/how-to.md

 Wait for the transaction to be confirmed on the network.

-Your staked tokens could take between 20-40 minutes to appear on the [Stake page](https://app.alexlab.co/stake), but once the transaction is confirmed on the ALEX network, you will be able to see your staked tokens in the **My Staking** section.
+Your staked tokens could take between 20-40 minutes to appear on the [Stake page](https://app.alexlab.co/stake), but once the transaction is confirmed on ALEX, you will be able to see your staked tokens in the **My Staking** section.

 <figure><img src="../../.gitbook/assets/staking/stake-done.png" alt=""><figcaption></figcaption></figure>